gmcmacran/dg2_steam_deck/README.md

 * **Mint**: home/<profile name>/.steam/steam/steamapps/compatdata/221540/pfx/drive_c/users/steamuser/Documents
 * **Steam Deck**: /home/deck/.steam/steam/steamapps/compatdata/221540/pfx/drive_c/users/steamuser/Documents
 * App ID 221540 is Defense Grid 2.
+* Other Linux destro should be very similar.
+The important part of the path is .steam/steam/steamapps/compatdata/221540/pfx/drive_c/users/steamuser/Documents
+* Note the .steam folder is hidden from the G.U.I.
+You will have to navigate to it using the address bar.

 3: Make folder called DG2 inside the above folders.